d3kryption/narrative-documentation/docs/pro/demo-map/index.md

 ---
-sidebar_label: 'Demo Map'
+sidebar_label: 'Pro''s Features'
 sidebar_position: 1
 ---

-# Demo Map
+# Pro's Features

 Narrative Pro comes packaged with a demo map containing all the features included.

+Below is a list of all the features.

 ## Abilities